alexcu2718/fdf/README.md

 ### Platform Expansion

-**Windows Support**: Acknowledged as a significant undertaking requiring architectural(because I used libc) changes, but valuable for both usability and learning Windows internals.
+**Windows Support**: Acknowledged as a significant undertaking an almost entire separate codebase(portability ain't fun), but valuable for both usability and learning Windows internals.

 ### Core Philosophy